cybertoothca/ember-cli-bootstrap3-tooltip/README.md

 ember install ember-cli-bootstrap3-tooltip
 ```

-__As mentioned, you must install Bootstrap3 along with the tooltip plugin.
+__As mentioned, you must install Bootstrap3's tooltip styles and script plugin.
 See the requirements section above.__

 ### Upgrading